yulanhenlp/emnlp2020-website/src/pages/call-for-papers/index.md

 ### Multiple Submission Policy

 EMNLP 2020 will not consider any paper that is under review in a journal or another conference at the time of submission, and submitted papers must not be submitted elsewhere during the EMNLP 2020 review period.
 This policy covers all refereed and archival conferences and workshops (e.g., COLING, NeurIPS, ACL workshops).
 For example, a paper under review at an ACL workshop cannot be dual-submitted to EMNLP 2020.
-We make two exceptions to the above:
+We make an exception to the above:
  - papers can be dual-submitted to both EMNLP 2020 and an EMNLP workshop **which has its submission deadline falling after our original notification date of August 8, 2020**;
- - papers currently under review for ICML, whose decision notification date exactly matches our submission deadline.
-Accordingly, the review period does not overlap for the two conferences.
-You are welcome to submit to EMNLP, but we ask that should your paper be accepted to ICML, then you withdraw it immediately from EMNLP.

 In addition, we will not consider any paper that overlaps significantly in content or results with papers that will be (or have been) published elsewhere.
 Authors submitting more than one paper to EMNLP 2020 must ensure that their submissions do not overlap significantly (>25%) with each other in content or results.